 If you're looking for LabVIEW Interview Questions for Experienced or Freshers, you are in right place.
 There are a lot of opportunities from many reputed companies in the world.
 According to research LabVIEW has a market share of about 4.2%.
 So, You still have the opportunity to move ahead in your career in LabVIEW Development.
-Mindmajix offers Advanced LabVIEW Interview Questions 2019 that helps you in cracking your interview & acquire dream career as LabVIEW Developer.
+Mindmajix offers Advanced LabVIEW Interview Questions 2019 that helps you in cracking your interview & acquire a dream career as LabVIEW Developer.

 Q1.
 How Do I Validate a Labview Application?

 Ans.
-To certify a LabVIEW application, you need to demonstrate similar development practices like with any of the programming languages.
+To certify a LabVIEW application, you need to demonstrate similar development practices to any of the programming languages.
 By this, you can make sure that any kind of risk associated with the application has been adequately mitigated.

 Q2.
 How do I Perform Static Code Analysis on Lab-view Vis?